 - Prime again

 I’ve found that the second priming after the wood-filler is key to a nice smooth, easy paint job.
 It really makes the final coat go on so much easier to have a well-primed underlay.
 I also like to have it well-primed before caulking.
 It helps to pull the excess caulk off if you have a nice smooth, unabsobant surface.
-It is always helpful to have more kitchen ideas as it helps brighten your house.
+It is always helpful to have more kitchen ideas as it helps brighten your house, and if you want to keep your house clean, you can also use these services at Hanover Home Cleaning Pros to help with this.

 I mentioned the Cut and Nail as one step but it really is more complicated that that.
 It’s a 2 person job and this particular molding was hard to work with.
 It is “shelf” molding not Crown so instead of the back corner being cut off, we had to cut it off ourself.